ondrik-research-archived/spen/tool/README.txt

        - or '$ MAKE="make -j" make release' (or debug) for faster compilation (on a multicore machine)

 3) See the examples in libvata/examples

+4) When the libVATA submodule is updated, you need to run again

+  $ git submodule update